0xFFrancesco/Learning-and-Courses/c-sharp/course1/csharp.md

 -   Standard-way to store and manipulate groups of elements;
     -   We don't need to know and specify its size in advance;
+    -   Provide useful methods and properties to store/access/manipulate the data;
 -   Types of collections:

     -   List: contains elements of the same type.
 Index based.
 Needs to be imported from `System.Collections.Generic`.
 Internally uses arrays;

         -   Useful properties: Count (number of items stored), Capacity (number of storable items before it resizes itself, can be passed as argument in the constructor);
-        -   Useful methods: Add (at the end), AddRange, Insert (at a specific index - less than Count), InsertRange, Remove (a value), RemoveAt (a index), RemoveRange, RemoveAll (based on a Predicate), Clear (empties the List), IndexOf, BinarySearch, Contains, Sort (needs "IComparable" items), Reverse, ToArray (returns an array representing the collection, performs a shallow copy), ForEach, Exists (executes a Predicate on each item, returns true if at least one matches the condition), Find (finds first value based on a Predicate), FindIndex (Predicate based), FindLast (Predicate based), FindLastIndex (Predicate based), FindAll (Predicate based - returns a new collection with the matching items), ConvertAll (applies a lambda expression to all the items and returns the resulting List - like Map in JS);
+        -   Useful methods: Add (at the end), AddRange, Insert (at a specific index - less than Count), InsertRange, Remove (a value), RemoveAt (a index), RemoveRange, RemoveAll (based on a Predicate), Clear (empties the List), IndexOf, BinarySearch, Contains, Sort (needs "IComparable" items), Reverse, ToArray (returns an array representing the collection, performs a shallow copy), ForEach, Exists (executes a Predicate on each item, returns true if at least one matches the condition), Find (finds the first value based on a Predicate), FindIndex (Predicate based), FindLast (Predicate based), FindLastIndex (Predicate based), FindAll (Predicate based - returns a new collection with the matching items), ConvertAll (applies a lambda expression to all the items and returns the resulting List - like Map in JS);
         -   Example:

         ```cs